Get and distribute security updates

 You can configure amount of time that can pass between an instruction to perform a security update being sent and the instruction being carried out before an alert is raised.
 Click Administration > System Settings > Alerts and change the value for Length of time an Update can be pending before raising an Alert.

 The recommended way to check for security updates is to set up a "Check for Security Updates" scheduled task that performs a check on a regular basis.
 For details, see Schedule Deep Security to perform tasks

 You can also manually initiate security updates:

-- To perform security updates on specific agents and appliances, select the agent or appliance from the list of computers on the Computers page, then right-click and select Actions > Download Security Update.
+- To perform security updates on specific agents, go to Computers, select the agent, then right-click and select Actions > Download Security Update.

 The Security Updates Overview page (Administration > Updates > Security) displays the state of your security updates:

 - Trend Micro Update Server: Indicates whether relays can connect to the Trend Micro Update Server to check for the latest security updates.